Werck-der-buecher/GlyphData/README.md

 : Directory where rasterized font files will be saved. \[Required.\].

 ### 2. `image-dump`
 You can create an image dump of the glyph images.
 Optionally, you can also save the respective skeleton images.
-This utility function is useful if you want to evaluate the rasterization results or if you want to directly use the synthetic glyph images for stylization with AdaAttN without further augmentation.
+This utility function is useful if you want to evaluate the rasterization results or want to use the images and their skeletons for other means.

 ```bash
 wdb-data-dump